hijonathan/PartnerDocs/preview.md

 })
 ```

-You can also specify the content to be injected directly (rather than using a file):
+You can also specify the content to be injected directly, rather than using a file:

 ```javascript